All Episodes

 Well, of course, anybody can say I need more money.

-Uh but but the and and now finally we got a program.
+And now finally, we got a program.

-All right, you want more money?
+You want more money?

 Here's a way we can do it.